Ricarda Lang: Political positions

 Lang is considered a representative of the left wing of the party.
 Her main areas of concerns are social justice and climate policy.
 She also supports feminism, body positivity, and queer politics.
 She is critical of individualist approaches to policy; for example, to tackle climate change, she opposes focusing on individual consumption and advocates phasing out coal and ending subsidies to environmentally damaging industries.
 She calls the individualisation of these issues a "ploy to divert attention from the culpability of corporations and political responsibility."

 Lang's political goals include an increase in Hartz IV payments, better pay for caregivers, limits on precariat employment, and more support for people living in rural areas.
 She supports the admission of climate refugees; in particular, she proposes offering EU citizenship to residents of Pacific island nations whose territory is severely threatened by rising sea levels.

+Lang supports arms deliveries to Ukraine in the wake of the Russian incursion, calling in the fall of 2022 "that we need to deliver more weapons, that we need to speed up."

 Personal life

 Lang has lived in Berlin since 2014.
 She is bisexual, and became the first openly bisexual Bundestag member upon her election in 2021.

+On 25 March 2023, she announced her engagement with the mathematician Florian Wilsch working at Leibniz University Hannover.